-The jury will review the written submissions received and will select the finalist teams who will present.
-The jury will also be responsible for selecting the award winners during the finalist presentations.
+The jurors will review and adjudicate the written submissions received and factor the submissions in the overall team's score, and will select the finalist teams who will present.
+The jury will also be responsible for selecting the award winners during the after all finalist presentations on March 19th.